Zacks Investment Research Upgrades ORIC Pharmaceuticals (NASDAQ:ORIC) to “Buy”

-ORIC Pharmaceuticals (NASDAQ:ORIC) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report released on Wednesday, Zacks.com reports.
-The brokerage presently has a $21.00 target price on the stock.
-Zacks Investment Research‘s target price would suggest a potential upside of 8.53% from the company’s current price.
+Zacks Investment Research upgraded shares of ORIC Pharmaceuticals (NASDAQ:ORIC) from a hold rating to a buy rating in a research report report published on Tuesday, Zacks.com reports.
+They currently have $22.00 price target on the stock.

 According to Zacks, “ORIC Pharmaceuticals Inc. is a clinical stage oncology company.
 It is focused on developing treatments which address mechanisms of therapeutic resistance.
 The company’s product candidate consists of ORIC-101 and ORIC-533 which are in clinical stage.
 ORIC Pharmaceuticals Inc. is based in San Francisco, United States. “

-Several other equities analysts have also recently commented on ORIC.
-HC Wainwright restated a “buy” rating and issued a $54.00 target price on shares of ORIC Pharmaceuticals in a research report on Tuesday, June 29th.
-Citigroup upgraded shares of ORIC Pharmaceuticals from a “neutral” rating to a “buy” rating in a research report on Tuesday, July 6th. upgraded shares of ORIC Pharmaceuticals from a “neutral” rating to a “buy” rating and set a $34.00 price objective for the company in a research report on Tuesday, July 6th. upgraded shares of ORIC Pharmaceuticals from a “neutral” rating to a “buy” rating and set a $34.00 price objective for the company in a research report on Tuesday, July 6th.
-Finally, Robert W. Baird reiterated a “buy” rating and set a $45.00 price objective on shares of ORIC Pharmaceuticals in a research report on Sunday, June 6th.
-One investment analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-The company presently has a consensus rating of “Buy” and a consensus target price of $37.00.
+ORIC has been the topic of a number of other research reports. upgraded shares of ORIC Pharmaceuticals from a neutral rating to a buy rating and set a $34.00 target price on the stock in a research note on Tuesday, July 6th.
+HC Wainwright reiterated a buy rating and issued a $54.00 price target on shares of ORIC Pharmaceuticals in a research note on Tuesday, June 29th.
+Robert W. Baird reiterated a buy rating and issued a $45.00 price target on shares of ORIC Pharmaceuticals in a research note on Sunday, June 6th. upgraded shares of ORIC Pharmaceuticals from a neutral rating to a buy rating and set a $34.00 price target on the stock in a research note on Tuesday, July 6th.
+Finally, Citigroup upgraded shares of ORIC Pharmaceuticals from a neutral rating to a buy rating in a research note on Tuesday, July 6th.
+Six analysts have rated the stock with a buy rating, The company currently has an average rating of Buy and a consensus price target of $37.17.

-ORIC Pharmaceuticals (NASDAQ:ORIC) last issued its earnings results on Thursday, May 6th.
-The company reported ($0.45) EPS for the quarter, beating the consensus estimate of ($0.48) by $0.03.
-Sell-side analysts predict that ORIC Pharmaceuticals will post -2.09 earnings per share for the current fiscal year.
+ORIC Pharmaceuticals (NASDAQ:ORIC) last released its earnings results on Thursday, May 6th.
+The company reported ($0.45) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.48) by $0.03.
+As a group, equities research analysts predict that ORIC Pharmaceuticals will post -2.09 EPS for the current fiscal year.

-In other ORIC Pharmaceuticals news, CEO Jacob Chacko sold 1,300 shares of the company’s stock in a transaction that occurred on Friday, April 30th.
-The shares were sold at an average price of $25.14, for a total value of $32,682.00.
-Following the completion of the transaction, the chief executive officer now directly owns 61,000 shares in the company, valued at approximately $1,533,540.
-The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
-Over the last 90 days, insiders sold 7,998 shares of company stock valued at $200,752.
+In other news, CEO Jacob Chacko sold 1,300 shares of the company’s stock in a transaction dated Friday, April 30th.
+The shares were sold at an average price of $25.14, for a total transaction of $32,682.00.
+Following the sale, the chief executive officer now directly owns 61,000 shares in the company, valued at approximately $1,533,540.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Insiders have sold a total of 7,998 shares of company stock worth $200,752 over the last 90 days.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-Squarepoint Ops LLC acquired a new position in ORIC Pharmaceuticals in the 1st quarter valued at approximately $253,000.
-Millennium Management LLC increased its position in ORIC Pharmaceuticals by 21.2% in the 1st quarter.
-Millennium Management LLC now owns 123,457 shares of the company’s stock valued at $3,025,000 after acquiring an additional 21,595 shares during the period.
-Point72 Asset Management L.P. bought a new stake in shares of ORIC Pharmaceuticals in the 1st quarter valued at $31,498,000.
-D. E. Shaw & Co.
-Inc. bought a new stake in shares of ORIC Pharmaceuticals in the 1st quarter valued at $240,000.
-Finally, Alyeska Investment Group L.P. boosted its stake in shares of ORIC Pharmaceuticals by 14.7% in the 1st quarter.
-Alyeska Investment Group L.P. now owns 285,445 shares of the company’s stock valued at $6,993,000 after purchasing an additional 36,547 shares during the last quarter.
+Several hedge funds and other institutional investors have recently made changes to their positions in ORIC.
+Bank of New York Mellon Corp raised its position in shares of ORIC Pharmaceuticals by 226.5% during the 4th quarter.
+Bank of New York Mellon Corp now owns 73,731 shares of the company’s stock valued at $2,496,000 after buying an additional 51,147 shares in the last quarter.
+Rhumbline Advisers grew its holdings in ORIC Pharmaceuticals by 153.2% during the 4th quarter.
+Rhumbline Advisers now owns 21,992 shares of the company’s stock valued at $744,000 after purchasing an additional 13,308 shares during the last quarter.
+Citigroup Inc. grew its holdings in ORIC Pharmaceuticals by 214.1% during the 4th quarter.
+Citigroup Inc. now owns 8,643 shares of the company’s stock valued at $293,000 after purchasing an additional 5,891 shares during the last quarter.
+Northern Trust Corp grew its holdings in ORIC Pharmaceuticals by 123.8% during the 4th quarter.
+Northern Trust Corp now owns 237,047 shares of the company’s stock valued at $8,024,000 after purchasing an additional 131,125 shares during the last quarter.
+Finally, M&T Bank Corp grew its holdings in ORIC Pharmaceuticals by 13.7% during the 4th quarter.
+M&T Bank Corp now owns 9,153 shares of the company’s stock valued at $310,000 after purchasing an additional 1,106 shares during the last quarter.
 Hedge funds and other institutional investors own 97.25% of the company’s stock.

 ORIC Pharmaceuticals Company Profile